Pinduoduo Reports Second Worker Death as Overwork Debate Rages On

 Before that, Taiwan’s Foxconn, known as one Apple Inc.’s key manufacturing partners, became embroiled in a similar heated debate after a series of suicides about a decade ago at one of its mega production bases in South China.
 At that time, the cases cast a spotlight not only on long work hours for many Foxconn employees, but also on the isolation they felt after traveling far from their homes to work and being forced to spend most of their time in the company’s massive manufacturing compound.

-Corrects an earlier version of the story to reflect that the cause of death in the first case wasn't specified.
+This story has been corrected to reflect that the cause of death in the first case wasn’t specified.

 Contact reporter Yang Ge (email@example.com)